For me, Wells beach is the best beach in Norfolk, and let me tell you why.

 Carry on walking westwards and you’ll eventually come to Holkham beach, another amazing dog walking beach.

-Some people have a great imagination and you’ll get great enjoyment from looking at them.
+Some of the beach hut owners have great imagination and creativity and you’ll get real enjoyment from looking at them.
 Think up some names yourself – a great game for bored kids – although quite how they can be bored on this beach I don’t know!

 Here are just a couple of names of beach huts on Wells beach.